 After I pour the pudding into glasses, I wait until it is firm enough to add the homemade caramel on top.

 I let them cool for an hour at room temperature.
-Then I keep in the fridge until set almost 2-3 hours.
+Then I keep it in the fridge until set for almost 2-3 hours.

 Milk Pudding with Caramel Sauce